Strategic Direction

 Western Australians protect the environment by managing waste responsibly.

-• 2030 - No more than 15% of waste generated in Perth and Peel regions is landfilled
+2030 – No more than 15 per cent of waste generated in Perth and Peel regions is landfilled

 ↑ Back to top

-The Waste Authority is committed to the achievement of the objectives and targets of the Waste Strategy through the activities outlined in the Action Plan, and to the Western Australian Premier’s Our Priorities: Sharing Prosperity program, to make Western Australia a low-waste society.
+We are committed to the achievement of the objectives and targets of the waste strategy through the activities outlined in the action plan, and to the State Government’s Our Priorities: Sharing Prosperity program, to make Western Australia a low-waste society.

 The WARR Act

-As determined in the WARR Act, the Waste Authority prepares a draft annual business plan for the approval of the Minister for Environment.
-The annual business plan describes the priority programs and initiatives which support the achievement of the objectives and targets of the Waste Strategy.
-As part of developing the annual business plan, the Waste Authority makes recommendations for the application of WARR Account moneys for the approval of the Minister for Environment.
+As determined in the WARR Act, we prepare a draft annual business plan for the approval of the Minister for Environment.
+The annual business plan describes the priority programs and initiatives which support the achievement of the objectives and targets of the waste strategy.
+As part of developing the annual business plan, we make recommendations for the application of WARR Account moneys for the approval of the Minister for Environment.

 Section 36 of the WARR Act prescribes that the business plan must set out:

-• the Waste Authority’s objectives and priorities for the next five financial years
+• our objectives and priorities for the next five financial years

 • financial projections for that period

-• the Waste Authority’s budget for the next financial year
+• our budget for the next financial year

-• the services and facilities that are reasonably necessary to be provided or used under Section 16 for the next financial year in order to enable the Waste Authority to perform its functions
+• the services and facilities that are reasonably necessary to be provided or used under section 16 for the next financial year in order to enable us to perform our functions

-• what the Waste Authority intends to do over the next financial year
+• what we intend to do over the next financial year

-• the Waste Authority’s policy for the application of moneys from the WARR Account for the next financial year
+• our policy for the application of moneys from the WARR Account for the next financial year

 • a priority statement with respect to extended producer responsibility schemes in accordance with section 47